 At the conference, we were able to share with you details about how the launch of ArcGIS Enterprise 10.9 included the ability for eligible customers to deploy onto your own managed Kubernetes environment.
 This deployment option continues to provide the scalability and resilience you expect from ArcGIS Enterprise, with the added benefits of a cloud-native architecture bringing manageability and elasticity.

 If you attended the conference, you still have access to recorded sessions for a short time within the conference platform.
+We have published a blog with highlights from the product team Q&A session at the conference.
 The plenary presentations are already published to YouTube, and soon we will add recordings from the technical sessions as well.
 Meanwhile, our resource page for ArcGIS Enterprise on Kubernetes has plenty of additional resources, including links to technology demonstrations.
 And don’t miss our product documentation!

 Without further ado, here are questions you submitted in your own words, along with our responses.
 Reach out to your Esri representative if you have any questions about ArcGIS Enterprise on Kubernetes.
 We hope to see you in person at next year’s conference, if not sooner!